filecoin-project/filecoin-docs/docs/mine/lotus/backup-and-restore.md

    mkdir -p ~/lotus-backups/2020-11-15
    ```

-1. Call `backup` to backup your miner:
+1. Call `backup` to backup your miner and supply the destination for the `backup.cbor` file:

    ```bash
    lotus-miner backup /root/lotus-backups/2020-11-15/backup.cbor